TerVarSoft/TunariServer/README.md

   modify with your configs.
 - If you do not have gulp installed globally installed by running: npm install --global gulp-cli
 - Run: gulp
+- As soon as you have the tokens collections in your database, create an index for token expiration: db.tokens.createIndex( { "createdAt": 1 }, { expireAfterSeconds: 86400 } )

 # To deploy TunariServer